 · Military doctrine: organization, discipline, ordnance and logistics.

-It seems that everything else, good or bad, can be endured, made up from scratch or ripped off from the enemy.
-This list (and his entire philosophy of military struggle) could just as readily serve the goals of World Peace.
+It seems that everything else, good or bad, can be endured, made up from scratch or ripped from the grasp of the enemy.
+This list (and the rest of his philosophy of struggle) could serve the goals of World Peace.

-It sickens me to witness infantry patrols posted to urban malls and transit stations, after every new terrorist atrocity, tanks parked in the street and fighter planes thundering overhead: the least effective of preventive measures.
-Yet very effective to browbeat one’s own people into submission to intolerable circumstance.
+It sickens me to witness infantry patrols posted to urban malls and transit stations after the latest terrorist atrocity, tanks parked in the streets and fighter planes thundering over urban neighborhoods: the least effective of preventive measures.
+Yet they’re very effective means to browbeat one’s own people into submission to intolerable circumstances.

-The logical collapse of this value system vindicates Learner.
-Virtually overnight, the time-honored paraphernalia of a weapon state becomes obsolete; its glories, justifications and tactics, vain.
+The collapsing logic of this value system vindicates Learner.
+Virtually overnight, the time-honored paraphernalia of a weapon state has become obsolete; its glories, justifications and tactics, vain.

-If you follow this line of reasoning, you should be just as frightened as excited.
-Everything we have been led to believe has gotten too bitter to hold down.
-It is up to us, at this point, to come up with better alternatives.
+If you follow this line of reasoning, you should be just as frightened as excited by now.
+Everything we have been led to believe has grown too bitter to hold down.
+It is up to us at this point to come up with better alternatives.
 It’s about time!

 It is time we optimized the Armchair Formula at the expense of the Threat Formula.
-This project might seem unrealistic and even alien to our way of thinking, but we cannot let that stop us.
-We have had very little practice at peace—unlike total war at which we are experts.
-To succeed at peace, we will have to reclaim ancient expertise we had forgotten, retrieve it from the collective superconscience that has not forgotten anything.
+This project might seem unrealistic and even alien to our way of thinking, but we can’t let that stop us.
+We have had so little practice at peace — unlike total war at which we are experts.
+To succeed at peace, we will have to reclaim ancient expertise we had forgotten, retrieve it from the collective superconscience that has never forgotten anything.

 Until these facts are common knowledge, weapon mentors will harness the delusion of hypnotized masses to distort this debate.
-Learners won’t replace them until global majorities have agreed to resolve their problems in unison and in peace, despite every call for more war and less peace.
-In the meantime, isolated attempts at individual, institutional and mystical improvement will fail, swamped under the social contradictions that enclose them.
+Learners won’t replace them until global majorities have agreed to resolve their problems in unison and in peace despite their uninterrupted calls for more war and less peace.
+In the meantime, most isolated attempts at individual, institutional and mystical improvement will fail, swamped under the social contradictions that enfold them.

-It is our duty to defy weapon mentality in all its manifestations, erase weapon mythology from our collective conscience, re-codify our laws and struggle to achieve a dependable peace.
+It is our duty to defy weapon mentality in all its manifestations, sink weapon mythology into the abyss of the collective conscience, re-codify our laws and train up a dependable peace.
 Let every potential sacrifice be converted into a celebration.
 That could get us there.

 Tell yourself, “I am ready.”
-Find your peers, just as ready.
-Gather to broadcast Learner.
-Once enough of you will have read this text, grasped its content and rallied around its ideas; the next steps will reveal themselves as self-evident, ordered in time and place, and enacted by the most qualified individual or group most qualified to do so.
+Find your peers just as ready.
+Gather together to discuss and broadcast Learner.
+Once enough of you will have read this text, grasped its content and rallied around its ideas; the next steps will reveal themselves as self-evident, perfectly ordered in time and place, and enacted by the individual or group most qualified to do so.